iampatbrown/thingy-pool/readme.md

 ## Creating a factory

-The factory is responsible for creating and destroying the objects being pooled.
+The factory is responsible for creating and destroying the objects you want to pool.
 The factory can also validate the objects if needed.

 ```js
 const Api = require('some-api');